chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [x] fix: Jump to test node should only show when a) test tree is not empty and b) we are in a test context
 - [ ] feat: Offer NamedTuple, TypedDict and pydantic.BaseModel as bases for parameter object
 - [ ] feat: Re-use import for qualified names
 - [ ] refactor: Performance (spec/performance.md)

 ## Completed Tasks (newest first)

+- [x] fix: Go to openapi definition should only be available when there is an endpoint method
+- [x] fix: Jump to test node should only show when a) test tree is not empty and b) we are in a test context
 - [x] fix: Do not offer wrap for Protocol classes
 - [x] fix: Runtime error